oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

   ![](Individual_Final_Examination_files/figure-gfm/unnamed-chunk-48-1.png)<!-- -->

-  Output above is the smoothed scatter plots between the all principle components with the logit.
-It shows that all principle components (PC1, PC2, PC3, and PC4) are quite linearly associated with the quality outcome in logit scale.
+  Output above is the smoothed scatter plots between the all principal components with the logit.
+It shows that all principal components (PC1, PC2, PC3, and PC4) are quite linearly associated with the quality outcome in logit scale.